flightphp/core/README.md

 You can redirect the current request by using the `redirect` method and passing in a new URL:

     Flight::redirect('/new/location');

+# Requests

+Flight encapsulates the HTTP request into a single object, which can be accessed by doing:

+    $request = Flight::request();

+The request object provides the following properties:

+    url - The URL being requested
+    base - The parent subdirectory of the URL method - The request method (GET, POST, PUT, DELETE) referrer - The referrer URL
+    ip - IP address of the client
+    ajax - Whether the request is an AJAX request scheme - The server protocol (http, https) user_agent - Browser information
+    body - Raw data from the request body type - The content type
+    length - The content length
+    query - Query string parameters
+    data - Post parameters
+    cookies - Cookie parameters
+    files - Uploaded files

+To access query string parameters, you can do:

+    $id = Flight::request()->query['id'];

+You can also get the data using object notation:

+    $id = Flight::request()->query->id;

 # HTTP Caching